lukibahr/maven-jib-sample/README.md

 </auth>
 ```

+## Run the container

+Use docker to run the container: ``docker run -it -p 8080:8888 lukasbahr/uuid:0.2.5-SNAPSHOT``.

 ## Metrics and endpoints

 The main application has an endpoint available for uuid generation at ``http://localhost:8888/uuid``.
 There are metrics endpoints available at ``http://localhost:8080/actuator``.
 Navigate through the subroutes, e.g. `/actuator/prometheus` or `/actuator/metrics`.

 ## Further reading